FAQ

 ```

 The installer will update the CLI binary while preserving your configuration and data.
+Apply chart updates inside the running cluster with `obol upgrade`.

-### How do I uninstall Obol Stack?
+### How do I uninstall the Obol Stack?

 ```shell